 The energy demand and environmental impacts of ship operation are shown in Figure 16.
-With regard to consumption, ships require less energy to carry a given tonnage of cargo over a given distance than all other means of transport. environmental impacts operation should be considered for both modes of operation at sea and in ports.
+With regard to energy consumption, ships require less energy to carry a given tonnage of cargo over a given distance than all other means of transport.
+The environmental impacts of ship operation should be considered for both modes of operation at sea and in ports.
 The main causes of marine pollution and emissions are shown in Figure 17.
-The environmental impacts should be considered for both conditions of normal ship operation and when a ship experiences major structural failures or an accident.
-The main causes of ship structural failures are aging, hull degradation. human error. accidents, etc. The causes and environmental consequences tanker accidents are shown in Figure 18.
+The environmental impacts should be also considered for both conditions of normal ship operation and when a ship experiences major structural failures or an accident.
+The main causes of ship structural failures are aging, hull degradation, human error, accidents, etc. The causes and environmental consequences of tanker accidents are shown in Figure 18.

 Marine transport contributes to the world's NO_x production.
-Minimization of the negative environmental impacts during sea operation require reduction of exhaust gas emissions (CO2, NO_x, SO_x, particulate), sewage treatment, treatment of contamination of ballast water, handling/control of garbage by efficient stowage/incineration, reduction of the harmful impact on marine life induced by underwater coatings and anti-fouling paints, reduction of fouling at sea chests, etc.
+Minimization of the negative environmental impacts during sea operation require reduction of exhaust gas emissions (CO2, NO_x, SO_x, particulate), sewage treatment, treatment of contamination of ballast water, handling/control of garbage by efficient stowage/incineration, reduction of the harmful impact on marine life induced by underwater coatings and antifouling paints, reduction of fouling at sea chests, etc.